wiloon/blog/content/post/z_archive-3/podman-basic.md

 Netavark 是一个 用 rust 实现的 配置 linux 容器网络的工具。

-In addition to the existing CNI Out of the stack ,Podman Now it also supports based on  Netavark  and  Aardvark New network stack .
-The new stack features improved support for containers in multiple networks 、 improvement IPv6 Support , And improve performance .
-To ensure that there is no impact on existing users , used CNI The stack will keep the default value of the existing installation , The new installation will use Netvark.
+In addition to the existing CNI Out of the stack, Podman Now it also supports based on  Netavark  and  Aardvark New network stack.
+The new stack features improved support for containers in multiple networks 、 improvement IPv6 Support, And improve performance.
+To ensure that there is no impact on existing users, used CNI The stack will keep the default value of the existing installation, The new installation will use Netvark.

 [https://github.com/containers/netavark](https://github.com/containers/netavark)